 - Handling of new S10 messages to carry both ciphered and plain text NAS messages to/from MME-NTs.

+- Transmits Resume notification messages to MME-NT, in case of connection Suspend and Resume procedure.

 MME-NT:

 - Handling of new S10 messages to carry both ciphered and plain text NAS messages to/from MME-T.